coderpick/nextjs-ssr-laravel-kit/README.md

 php artisan serve --host=localhost --port=8000
 ```

-Next, clone this repository and install its dependencies with `yarn install` or `npm install`.
+Next, `cd nextjs` and install its dependencies with `yarn install` or `npm install`.
 Then, copy the `.env.example` file to `.env.local` and supply the URL of your backend:

 ```
 NEXT_BACKEND_URL=http://localhost:8000